ashleigh-tesla/KartozaLabNotes/labNotes.md

 ![Open Street Map Point Edit!](/pics/Open%20Street%20Map%20Point%20Edit.jpeg "Open Street Map Point Edit") | |
 ***Changing the name of a Place of Worship*** | |

+### Humanitarian Openstreet Map (HOT)

+- [HOT](https://www.hotosm.org/ 'Humanitarian OpenStreetMap Team') is an international team dedicated to humanitarian action and community development through open mapping.
+- [Humanitarian OpenStreetMap Team](https://www.giscorps.org/hot-projects/#:~:text=Humanitarian%20OpenStreetMap%20Team%20(HOT)%20is,disaster%20response%20and%20sustainable%20development.
+"HOT") is a global community of volunteers, community leaders, and professionals who work together to create open map data to support disaster response and sustainable development.
+- The HOT Tasking Manager is a mapping tool designed and built for the Humanitarian OpenStreetMap Team's collaborative mapping process in OpenStreetMap.
+The purpose of the tool is to divide up a mapping project into smaller tasks that can be completed rapidly with many people working on the same overall area.

 ### GitHub

 - Fork the Kartoza Handbook on GitHub as in the image below (You Press Fork)